MatteoIorio11/IRS/lab1/composite_behaviours.md

 	end
 end
 ```
-By doing this I am able to alway perform the most *important* task every time, so in this case if there is an object the robot will always try to avoid it, then if there are no objects at all around the robot, it will search for the light and if no light is detected then the robot will start *move randomly* in the area until an obstacle is detected or better if the source of *light* has been detected.
+By doing this the robot is able to alway perform the most *important* task every time, so in this case if there is an object the robot will always try to avoid it, then if there are no objects at all around the robot, it will search for the light and if no light is detected then the robot will start *move randomly* in the area until an obstacle is detected or better if the source of *light* has been detected.

 ### Obstacle Avoidance
-In order to implement the *obstacle avoidance*, I have used a very simple logic, given all the 24 proximity sensors, I get the value with the *highest score* (it means that I get the closest sensor to an object), then I also save the *angle* of this sensor.
+In order to implement the *obstacle avoidance*, the robot uses the following logic: given all the 24 *proximity* sensors, the robot gets the sensor with the *highest value* (it means that the robot is close to an object) and also the *angle* of the sensor.
 By using the *angle*, the robot is able to avoid the obstacle, by going towards the *opposite* direction.
 The *sense* method of this logic checks if there is an obstacle to avoid, it returns *true* otherwise *false*, then inside the *callback* method there is the actual logic for avoiding the detected obstacle.

 ```lua
 function avoid_object(robot, angle)